AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 $removeparam=/^(utm_content|utm_campaign|utm_referrer)=/
 @@||example.com^$removeparam
 ```
-With these rules some [UTM parameters](https://en.wikipedia.org/wiki/UTM_parameters) will be stripped out from any request, except that requests to `example.com` won't be stripped at all, e.g. `http://google.com/page?utm_source=s&utm_referrer=fb.com&utm_content=img` will be transformed to `http://google.com/page`, but `http://example.com/page?utm_source=s&utm_referrer=fb.com&utm_content=img` won't be affected by the blocking rule.
+With these rules some [UTM parameters](https://en.wikipedia.org/wiki/UTM_parameters) will be stripped out from any request, except that requests to `example.com` will not be stripped at all, e.g. `http://google.com/page?utm_source=s&utm_referrer=fb.com&utm_content=img` will be transformed to `http://google.com/page`, but `http://example.com/page?utm_source=s&utm_referrer=fb.com&utm_content=img` will not be affected by the blocking rule.

 * `$removeparam=utm_source` — removes `utm_source` query parameter from all requests.